 That’s ridiculous: how can there be even 1 supporter for a petition, if the petition author (me) was never informed that such an online place even exist, something only revealed following a complaint to the European Ombudsman ?
-This despite the fact that during all those months I did various searches with no useful result whatsoever – for example, searching by my name on PE or PETI site finds either the minutes document from 18 November 2013 (the one when my petition was declared admissible), and that’s all, or – if searching in Romanian – several PE reports on rye cereal (because my name in Romanian means rye).
+This despite the fact that during all those months I did various searches with no useful result whatsoever – for example, searching by my name on PE or PETI web site finds either the minutes document from 18 November 2013 (the one when my petition was declared admissible), and that’s all, or – if searching in Romanian – several PE reports on rye cereal (because my name in Romanian means rye).
 There is no other trace to it – not even to that summary, let alone the details of the petition.

 I replied to this stupidity as well as some other things – including the unsolved parts from my complaint to the European Ombudsman consisting of my “dialogue” with the European Commission.

 While I was officially informed by the Committee on Petitions, on 20 March 2017, that my petition has been closed on 28 February 2017 due to the European Commission's response issued back in 2014, sometimes during April 2017 the Committee on Petitions surprisingly published a revised response from the European Commission to my petition, response that is dated 31 March 2017.
 Although there has been no true acceptance of my legislative initiative, this time the Commission changed the approach to a rather flexible point of view; instead of their previous “... the Commission proposes to reject this petition ...” glacial statement, now – 32 months later – their revised conclusion sounds way better: